-But there’s another plus to keeping a student on the policy, according to Diane Borden, an executive with insurance consulting firm Woodruff Sawyer.
-Insurance companies dislike patchy insurance histories, Borden says.
-“Having continuous auto coverage provides additional savings for students when they are ready to purchase a vehicle of their own.
-They can show that there wasn’t any gap in their insurance protection versus being rated as a brand new driver.”
+But there’s another plus to keeping a student on the policy, according to Jim Tolliver, with insurance consulting firm Woodruff Sawyer.
+Insurance companies dislike patchy insurance histories.
+“Having continuous auto coverage provides additional savings for students when they are ready to purchase a vehicle of their own,” Tolliver writes.
+“They can show that there wasn’t any gap in their insurance protection versus being rated as a brand new driver.”

-The coverage types in question are what’s known as Collision and Comprehensive.
-Often bought together, but also available separately, Collision covers the cost of damage the driver does to their own vehicle, while Comprehensive covers theft and repairing what Mother Nature and bad luck might cause, including cracked windshields and hail damage.
+The coverage types in question are what’s known as collision and comprehensive.
+Often bought together, but also available separately, collision covers the cost of damage the driver does to their own vehicle, while comprehensive covers theft and repairing what Mother Nature and bad luck might cause, including cracked windshields and hail damage.

-While rates vary widely by state, the average combined premiums for “C&C” coverage are about $425 a year, according to the Insurance Information Institute.
+While rates vary widely by state, the average combined premiums for “C&C'' coverage are about $425 a year, according to the Insurance Information Institute.
 Consumer Reports is among the expert sources that recommend dropping “collision and/or comprehensive [coverage] when the annual premium equals or exceeds 10% of your car’s cash value.”
 Using that measure, and assuming you pay average premiums, you might consider dropping C&C coverage if the car your kid will be taking to college is worth less than about $4,500.

 A few caveats are in order, though.
 Before dropping these policies, consider: If the car was lost or damaged, whether to theft or in a crash caused by your student, would you be able to cover the cost with what’s in your bank account or is otherwise readily available?
 If not, you might want to think twice about the move.
 Also, if the car is financed, “you may be required to purchase both collision and comprehensive coverage” by the lender, the Insurance Information Institute warns.